cnogola/escolacasadafloresta/_posts/curriculum/2015-08-16-jardim-infancia.md

 ---
 layout: page-fullwidth
-subheadline:  "Where Everything Started"
+subheadline:  "Curriculum"
-title:  "Kindergarden"
+title:  "Jardim de Infância"
 meta_teaser: "Feeling Responsive uses Volkhov for headlines, Lato for everything else and if you are in need to show some code, it will be in Lucida Console."
 teaser: "<em>Feeling Responsive</em> uses <a href='https://www.google.com/fonts/specimen/Volkhov'>Volkhov</a> for headlines, <a href='https://www.google.com/fonts/specimen/Lato'>Lato</a> for everything else and if you are in need to show some code, it will be in <a href='http://www.microsoft.com/typography/fonts/family.aspx?FID=18'>Lucida Console</a> or <a href='http://en.wikipedia.org/wiki/Monaco_(typeface)'>Monaco</a>."
 header: